 So, why should kids be exposed to viewing art?
 Well, the reasons for kids, are exactly the same as the reasons that I previously mentioned.
 But, I will add one more.
 Many kids love to draw and to make art.
 It is a natural thing for them.
 As they get older, many give up on creating art.
 Those who don't, are often made to feel different, because they haven't given up on it.
 So, attending a museum is validation for them.
 They realize that the world is full of people like them, people who like to create.

 These photos are pieces that I have seen in museums, that have floored me.
-What I mean is, that I was not expecting them, not expecting their power and presence.
+What I mean is, that I was not expecting their power and presence.
 The Manet painting, in the National Gallery, practically screamed from the wall.
 It took over the entire room.
 No other paintings could compete with the drama of the composition.
 At one point in my life, I was very sad.
 I would visit the Rodin sculpture garden at night.
 The photo shows a figure that is carrying a huge burden, but carries it with grace and beauty.
 Seeing it lit up at night was an inspiration.
 I saw the Brancusi sculpture when I visited my sister in New York City, when I was in high school.
 I still remember turning the corner of a hallway, and walking into a room with this sculpture.
 Again, it dominated the room.
 The texture was heavenly.
 And, I loved the contrast between the polished "fish" and the cement base.
 Genius.
 Gris is a master of cubist form.
 But, beyond that, his ideas about color were revolutionary.
 He understood composition so well.

 So, take joy in art.
 In viewing it, in trying to understand it, and in making it.